theupdateframework/python-tuf/docs/QUICKSTART.rst

 Step 7: Run the Client Script
 -----------------------------

-Execute your client script to download the target file securely:
+Run your client script to download the target file securely:

 .. code-block:: bash